 The Blue Economy

-ON A TYPICAL, LOW-VISIBILITY DAY out among Oregon’s rocky reefs, scuba divers float in a murky, monochromatic world.
+On a typical low-visibility-day out among Oregon’s rocky reefs, scuba divers float in a murky, monochromatic world.
 Sunlight filtering through the algae-rich brine of near-shore waters casts a green patina on everything.
-These days, scientific divers are regulars at four of Oregon’s reefs and headlands — Redfish Rocks, Otter Rock, Cascade Head and Cape […]

 The Seabird Connection